-- K.8: Ordering drugs for patients taking short periods of leave from the inpatient unit. - K.8.1 If it seems likely that a patient will take one or more short periods of absence from the inpatient unit which will require supplies of medication (including outpatient visits to hospital or weekend leave at home) the Pharmacy should be advised with as much warning as possible. - K.8.2 If the PODs that the patient brought in with them do not cover the patient's medication requirements and/or they are no longer labeled correctly, then a routine 28-day TTO order must be written for the patient prior to their first period of leave from the hospice, which is then processed in the standard way.
-These TTOs are then given to the patient on each occasion they leave the unit and are returned for storage by the hospice between each trip out.
-The writing of such a TTO order is necessary in order to demonstrate a complete audit trail for the items in question. - K.8.3 The dispensed drugs, with the exception of CDs, must be stored in the POD cupboard until the patient leaves the inpatient unit for any period of absence, when they should be given to her/him for their use during the absence.
-S/he should be requested to bring the remaining supply back with them on return, when they should again be stored by the hospice in the same manner and made available during future absences from the ward.
-The quantities and whereabouts of all such drugs are entered into the Patients' Own Non-CD Record Book. - K.8.4 CDs must be stored locked in the CD compartment of the Patients' Own Drug cupboard until required.
+K.8: Prescribing for patients taking short periods of leave from the inpatient unit.

+- K.8.1 If it seems likely that a patient will take one or more short periods of absence from the inpatient unit which will require supplies of medication (including outpatient visits to hospital or weekend leave at home) the Pharmacy should be advised with as much warning as possible.
+A TTO prescription must be written for an appropriate number of day's supply of all the relevant drugs, with the comment "WARD LEAVE" printed at the top of the prescription.
+The Pharmacy will provide the necessary medication, specifically labelled for the patient to use during their absence(s), along with the associated Manufacturer's Patient Information Leaflets.
+The writing of a TTO prescription is necessary in order to demonstrate a complete audit trail for the items in question. - K.8.2 The dispensed drugs, with the exception of CDs, must be stored in the medicines trolley or POD cupboard until the patient leaves the inpatient unit for the period of absence, when they should be given to her/him for their use during the absence.
+S/he should be requested to bring the remaining supply back with them on return, when they should again be stored on the drug trolley and made available during future absences from the ward.
+The quantities and whereabouts of all such drugs are entered into the Patients' Own Non-CD Record Book. - K.8.3 CDs must be stored locked in the CD compartment of the Patients' Own Drug cupboard until required.
 The quantities and whereabouts of all such drugs are entered into the Patients' Own CD Record Book.
 It is acceptable to give a patient back their own supplies of CD that they entrusted to the hospice for safekeeping during their inpatient stay, so long as these are labeled with dosage instructions that are accurate with respect to the time that leave is taken from the inpatient unit.
-All CDs must be signed in and out of the Patients' Own CD Record Book appropriately. - K.8.5 When supplies of drugs are handed over to a patient or their relatives or friends even for a short absence from the inpatient unit, it is still important that there is careful discussion with the patient about their use, and a personalized "Medication Summary Sheet" should be issued (See Appendix Four and Section N.6). - K.8.6 At the end of the admission, this same supply of drugs can be used for the patient's final TTOs, subject to any minor revisions that must be included on a TTO order at that time.

-K.8.7 Only in very exceptional circumstances (e.g. a patient announces that they must temporarily leave the inpatient unit to deal immediately with an urgent matter) can drugs be decanted from the ward drug trolley and/or CDs cupboard into separate labelled bottles for use by the patient off the ward.
+All CDs must be signed in and out of the Patients' Own CD Record Book appropriately. - K.8.4 When supplies of drugs are handed over to a patient or their relatives or friends even for a short absence from the inpatient unit, it is still important that there is careful discussion with the patient about their use, and a personalized "Medication Summary Sheet" should be issued (See Appendix Four and Section N.6). - K.8.5 Only in very exceptional circumstances (e.g. a patient announces that they must temporarily leave the inpatient unit to deal immediately with an urgent matter) can drugs be decanted from the ward drug trolley and/or CDs cupboard into separate labelled bottles for use by the patient off the ward.
 Such a line of action must be considered a last resort when the only alternative would be for the patient to leave the unit without any of the drugs they require for good symptom management.
-The relevant entries on the drug administration chart must be marked with an "L" (to indicate "given to a patient on ward Leave"), and initialled by the dispensing nurse.
+The relevant entries on the drug chart must be marked with an "L" (to indicate "given to a patient on ward Leave"), and initialled by the dispensing nurse.
 An "L" should also be placed in the "route" box for any PRN drug issued to the patient for potential use during a period of ward leave.